 Pastors often times know the more about biblical truths and doctrines that their members and congregants, and that’s how it should be, otherwise, how can they lead.

 This is also true as pastor receive formal training and theology and related fields to enable them to be better equipped for that assignment, but Knowledge and Maturity; knowing the Bible, being able to quote verses back to back must not be mistaken for the state of a person’s heart (Pastors and spiritual leaders here).

 The bible clearly differentiates reading the bible and doing what it says, they are uniquely different and spiritual growth comes from understanding, paying attention to observing and practicing sound biblical truths, amongst others.

-So your pastor might know the most in your church, but that doesn’t mean he’s more mature than every other person in church.
+So your pastor might know the most in your church, but that doesn’t mean he’s more mature than every other person in the church.

 I didn’t put this point so that we can then try and measure up who is more mature between you and your pastor, or as a reason to disrespect or decline their spiritual instructions, but first to the pastors;

-- Then to members; as much as you follow your pastors tutelage, you are responsible for your own spiritual growth as they are to theirs.
+- Then to members; as much as you follow your pastor’s tutelage, you are responsible for your own spiritual growth as they are to theirs.
 You can’t leave it all to them.
 What if they aren’t growing but just learning?
-This also stems to receiving spiritual instructions and directions, as much as they are spiritual authorities above you, you have to learn to relate to God, learn to pray and hear him yourself.
+This also stems from receiving spiritual instructions and directions, as much as they are spiritual authorities above you, you have to learn to relate to God, learn to pray and hear him yourself.
 Taking what your pastor says hook line and sinker might be very catastrophic.